HNow/HMC1012/README.md

 - Homepage where the leaderboard will be displayed
 - Game page where the user can play the game
-- User interactivity
 - Differing visual styles for the game page from which the user can choose through buttons on the homepage
 - About page informing the user about the game
 - Leaderboard on homepage to track wins in a row
 - Wins per session tracked on game page
-- Visual buttons to interact with the gamen ( rock,paper,scissors)
+- Visual buttons to interact with the gamen (rock,paper,scissors)
 - Animations/popups for winning and losing at the end of a round
-- A player versus player mdoe will be avaiable on the game page
+- A player versus player mdoe will be avaiable on the game page and can be activated through a button
 - User choice and server choice will be displayed when deciding a round winner